Topic: In this article we answer the most frequently asked questions related to custom shop integrations using Sendcloud APIs.

 Make sure you've followed all the steps involved in basic account set-up and activated a direct debit payment method.
 See: Getting started with Sendcloud.

-Can I see all of my shipping methods via the API when I connect a direct carrier contract?
+Can I see all of my shipping options via the API when I connect a direct carrier contract?

-Yes—if you've connected your own carrier contract, then you'll be able to retrieve your own methods alongside Sendcloud methods by making a GET request to the Retrieve a list of shipping methods endpoint.
+Yes - if you've connected your own carrier contract, then you'll be able to retrieve your own shipping options alongside Sendcloud shipping option by making a request to the Shipping options API endpoint.
 Note that your contract pricing will not be retrieved unless you've uploaded your own carrier pricing.

 Can I see my own pricing from my direct carrier contracts when I use the API to check rates and compare methods?